 - Install quick-change plumbing so that you can easily swap out a failed pump

-- Have a backup sump pump in the house, and know where it is
+- Have a backup sump pump in the house, and test it monthly

 - If your house has public water service, install a back-up sump pump that uses the flow of water